angela1C/Programming-and-Scripting-Project/README.md

 iris[row_mask].head()
 ```

-Subsets of the iris data for each Class of Iris plant can be obtained by using one of these methods above.
+Subsets of the Iris data for each Class of Iris plant can be obtained by using one of these methods above.
 Another way
 is by using the pandas `groupby` function and this is the method I use in the script to split the Iris data set into subset groups by their class/species of Iris plant.
 `groupby` allows the data to be easily sliced and diced and then to look at the characteristics and statistics of each subset group or to apply functions to each group.